nicoespeon/vscode-slides/CONTRIBUTING.md

 > Pre-requisite: you have installed [git][install-git], [node][install-node] and [yarn][install-yarn].

-1. Clone the repo: `git clone https://github.com/nicoespeon/vscode-slides.git`
+1. Clone the repo:

+- With SSH => `git clone git@github.com:nicoespeon/vscode-slides.git`
+- With HTTPS => `git clone https://github.com/nicoespeon/vscode-slides.git`

 1. Go into the cloned repository: `cd vscode-slides`
 1. Install dependencies: `yarn install`

 The project uses [TypeScript][typescript], [Jest][jest] for the tests and [Prettier][prettier] for the formatting.